sergiooalejo/pdsnd_github/README.md

 ### Description
 A brief exploration data related to bike share systems for three major cities in the United States

+### Steps
+This script you will be able to write City, then month and then date to see the most important information about bikeshare data in your selections.

 ### Files used
 1-bikeshare.py